l9dson-wq/Pokedex/README.md

   => Bootstrap 5
   => SQL server

-You should have the posibility of:
+You should be able to:
 1. See all the added pokemons
 2. Filter by name and Region
 3. Add a new pokemon, edit and delete a pokemon